neuaa/opensand-docker/README.md

         - using the GUI interface (the simulation must be previously stopped) OR
-        - using the following command : ./opensand-docker --simulation-change -d 150 -fbw 100
+        - using the following command : ./opensand-docker --simulation-change -id ${simulation_id} -d 150 -fbw 100
         This command will set the delay to 150ms (by default 125ms) and the forward bandwidth to 100MHz (by default 50MHz)

 **Current simulation OpenSAND entities are listed with the following command :**